 BSc(Hons) or BA(Hons) in Mathematics

-Prerequisites: A BSc or BA with a major in mathematics including at least five 300-level papers, and an average grade of B+ for the appropriate 300-level papers.
+Prerequisites: A BSc or BA with a major in mathematics including at least five 300-level MATH/COMO papers with an average grade of B+.

 Honours year: Students take four 20-point 400-level papers, and the 40-point full-year project paper MATH490.
 Students may be permitted to take one of these papers in another discipline.
 In Mathematics, each 20-point paper consists of two modules.